 Our existing commitments

 We are building on a long heritage within the Diocese.
-Our Ethical Investment Policy was first developed in the 1990s, and included prohibition on investment in companies producing weapons, pornography, tobacco, and any chemical products which contravene Church teaching on the sanctity of life.
+Our Ethical Investment Policy was first developed in the 1990s, and included a prohibition on investment in companies producing weapons, pornography, tobacco, and any chemical products which contravene Church teaching on the sanctity of life.
 The full details of the policy have been in our Company report since the 1990s, and are also given here: Laudato Si Appendix 2 – Diocesan Ethical Investment Policy, incl.
 Permanent Divestment from Fossil Fuels

 Our Emeritus Bishop, Rt Rev Thomas McMahon, lived this policy by peacefully protesting outside the “arms fair” at the Excel centre in London each year.

-In 2018 we founded Caritas Diocese of Brentwood, joining the national Catholic Social Action Network, and the International Caritas Network.
+In 2018, we founded Caritas Diocese of Brentwood, joining the national Catholic Social Action Network and the International Caritas Network.
 We have since employed a Director of Caritas for the Diocese, and this work continues to build and strengthen, as links are formed between many local and parish projects doing heroic and often hidden work serving those who are marginalised and in need across the Diocese.

 If you are an employer who would like to know more about the Real Living Wage, to implement it in your company, or if you are an employee who would like to work with your company managers to implement the Real Living Wage, then all the information you need will be readily given by the wonderful team at the Living Wage Foundation.